 Minimum age: Kids on scooters or scoot bikes or preschoolers on pedal bikes.

 Snack stops: The Kirkland PCC is just 3 minutes away (bikeable for grown-ups).
-Pick up ingredients to build your own picnic charcuterie: gourmet cheeses, salami, olives, fancy crackers and don’t forget mom’s favorite bar of chocolate!
+Pick up ingredients to build your own picnic: charcuterie, gourmet cheeses, salami, olives, fancy crackers and perhaps your family's favorite chocolate?
 Menchie’s Frozen Yogurt is also nearby.

 Route: Sammamish River Trail from Bothell Landing to Redhook Brewery and the Redmond Saturday Market at Redmond Town Center